In partnership with Combined Jewish Philanthropies, JOIN is thrilled to be accepting applications for the second cohort of the Empower Fellowship.

 This program is generously supported by Combined Jewish Philanthropies, in honor of Barry Shrage, former President and CEO of Combined Jewish Philanthropies.

-In 2019-2020 there will be 3-6 Empower Fellows.
-We anticipate having a cohort of 10-15 Jewish Organizing Fellows, the same number as in recent years, including the Empower Fellows.
+In 2020-21, there will be 3-6 Empower Fellows.
+We anticipate having a cohort of 10-14 Jewish Organizing Fellows, including the Empower Fellows.

-We are excited about all the people and organizations this program will have an impact on:
+We are excited about all the people and organizations this program will have an impact on (and has already begun having an impact on):

 - The Empower Fellows, 3–6 Jewish young adults with disabilities, will receive support in their development as organizers.
-Empower Fellows will participate in all of the existing Fellowship activities, plus 1–2 additional training sessions per month.
-The additional training sessions will most likely take place on Fridays before or after Jewish Organizing Fellowship sessions.
+Empower Fellows will participate in all of the existing Fellowship activities, plus additional monthly training sessions.
+The additional training sessions will sometimes take place on Fridays after Jewish Organizing Fellowship sessions, and sometimes other days.
 These sessions will help Fellows build strong mutually-supportive relationships with one another.
 In a world that disempowers people with disabilities, building disability community is an act of resistance that grounds our work as organizers.

 - Session topics will include: